 • Documentation proving the issuance of financial aid, loans, scholarships, or other economic aid that covers the minimum amount required for room and board.
 If the original documents are in English, a translation into Spanish must be submitted.

 • If the applicant him/herself bears full financial responsibility for his/her room and board: His/her three most recent monthly bank statements, including the applicant’s full name and a final balance that covers the required minimum funds.
-The bank statements do not need to be photocopied or translated into Spanish.
+The bank statements in English do not need to be translated into Spanish.

 • Notarized letter (original and copy) from at least one of the applicant’s parents or guardians, in which they assume full financial responsibility for the applicant’s room and board.